 Symptoms of carbon monoxide poisoning can often be mistaken for flu or food poisoning and may include all or any of the following:

 Symptoms may come and go, for example, improving when you are away from home or when the faulty appliance is switched off.
 If you suffer from any of these symptoms, seek medical advice and ask if carbon monoxide poisoning may be the cause.

 For further information and advice on the dangers of carbon monoxide poisoning, please visit www.co-bealarmed.co.uk

-We want you to have all the information you need to hand, so to help you get the most from your account with us, our Help & Advice section is full of useful material, including tips, advice and instructions.
-If you can't find something, let us know so we can put it right.
+We want you to have all the information you need to hand, so to help you get the most from your account with us, our Help section is full of useful material, including energy tips and advice.
+If you can’t find something, let us know so we can put it right.

-These are some of the free services that we will provide to our Priority Service Register customers:
+These are some of the free services that we can provide to our Priority Service Register customers:

 If you’re visually or hearing impaired we also provide support to help you manage your account.

 If you would like to receive these, or any of our other support services, then just call us on 0800 030 4567.